Aboriginal Canadians and the First Nations

 History of Canada’s First Peoples

-Everyone has to come from somewhere, and most archaeologists believe that the native peoples of Canada migrated from east Asia to western North America sometime between 40 000 and 10 000 B.C., back when the two continents were still connected by a massive land bridge.
+Everyone has to come from somewhere, and most archaeologists believe the native peoples of Canada migrated from east Asia to western North America sometime between 40 000 and 10 000 B.C., back when the two continents were still connected by a massive land bridge.
 In the centuries that followed, these peoples spread all across the lands that now comprise the United States and Canada, forming hundreds of distinct tribes, communities and nations scattered across the vast landscape.
+Though population estimates vary wildly, they undeniably numbered in the millions.

 It was for these reasons and others that when Europeans first came to North America in the mid-1500s, most regarded the aboriginals as a hopelessly backwards people greatly inferior to themselves.
 Missionaries sought to aggressively convert this supposedly “godless” race to Christianity, while early French and British colonists saw them as a useful and easily-exploited source of cheap labour for the fur trade, or soldiers for the battlefield.
 As the European powers began to fight more actively amongst themselves for control of North America, aboriginal nations grew in nuisance, and were eventually forced into signing lopsided treaties that surrendered political control of their land in exchange for measly financial compensation or dubious promises of protection or safety.